appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/README.md

       </div>
       <hr className="gradient-hr" />
       <div className="containerDescription">
-         Deploy Appsmith using Amazon Machine Images (AMI) for easy and fast provisioning of instances on AWS.
+         Use pre-configured Amazon Machine Images (AMI) for an easy and consistent Appsmith deployment on AWS EC2 instances.
       </div>
    </a>